MicrosoftDocs/SystemCenterDocs/z-sm-export-for-rtm-06-29/sm/manage/author-directly-authoring-a-management-pack-file-to-manage-projectors.md

 # Directly Authoring a Management Pack File to Manage Projectors
 Management packs are used to direct and extend the functionality of System Center 2012 - Service Manager.
 This topic uses projectors as an example for describing the various sections of a management pack and for defining the various objects that are needed for managing projectors in an organization.

  This topic includes a complete management pack sample with the necessary extensions to manage projectors in an organization.
-Also, it describes how to import a management pack using a Windows PowerShell cmdlet.
+Also, it describes how to import a management pack using a Windows&nbsp;PowerShell cmdlet.

  This topic describes the following sections of a management pack: